-“Mum, I’m 28,”
+“Mum, I’m twenty-eight.”

 “Hush, you will always be my baby.”
 I can’t help the images that swirl across my mind that resemble something of a very warped horror movie, consisting of me blowing my head apart with a handgun.
 Unfortunately, I never sought to obtain my gun licence, so there goes that idea.

-“Mumma, where’s daddy?”
+“Mumma, where’s Daddy?”

 Running my hands over my face, I could feel the beginning pangs of a stress headache brewing up a storm inside my overly worked brain.
 I wonder if Harvey, the smoking surfer, still hung out on the corner selling kids weed to ′expand their minds′ so he put it whenever he got arrested.
 I could do with something to numb the slap of this cold realisation.

-“Hey daddy,” I popped my head in, not really looking at him before pulling my head back and going to shut the door.
+“Hey Daddy,” I popped my head in, not really looking at him before pulling my head back and going to shut the door.

 I tucked my light brown wavy hair behind my ear, “fine... you?”

 “Fine, though I distinctly remember the last time we saw each other, you were adamant on never stepping foot in this town again?”